joe-dakroub/domxy/README.md

 <div data-model="{"type":"user","active":false}"></div>
 ```

-**ℹ️ Property values do not get stringified.
-Not recommended for large sets of data. ℹ️**
+**⚠️ Property values do not get stringified.
+Not recommended for large sets of data.**

-While not a `domxy` feature, if used inside of a JavaScript class, you can take advantage of inline object property assignment to "define and assign" elements as references for later use:
+While not a **domxy** feature, if used inside of a JavaScript class, you can take advantage of inline property assignment to "define and assign" elements as references for later use:

 ```js
 class HsCard extends BitElement {